-I returned to Calaguas and I couldn’t wait for my sunburn to heal before I tell you the story.
+I returned to Calaguas, and I couldn’t wait for my sunburn to heal for me tell you what transpired.
 Would you know why?
 Because it was another life-threatening adventure.
 We sailed in a raging sea again, with waves large enough to consume the precious lives of ours.
-It may not be as huge as the waves we encountered in Anawangin on January 2013, but it did give us the same eerie feel.
+It may not be as huge as the waves we encountered in Anawangin last January 2013, but still, it did give us the same eerie feel.

 I was expecting that the coast guard would be at the port to stop us.
-I couldn’t just cancel the trip I organized, thus the advice from the authorities would be much help to persuade the my friends to remain off the coast.
+I couldn’t just cancel the trip I organized.
+Thus the advice from the authorities would be much help to persuade my friends not to cross.

 Buwis-Buhay Ride to Calaguas

-After sometime, we started moving and no coast guards showed up.
-The drizzle wetted us as the chilly monsoon continuously blew.
+No coast guards showed up, so we continued the trip.
+The drizzle wetted us, as the chilly monsoon continuously blew.
 It was a successful “scare-giver”.

 First Big Wave

 When we crossed the first towering wave, the bow almost submerged, and a bucketful of salt water splashed to our faces.
-I looked around and waited for someone to raise a white flag and yield.
+I looked around and waited for someone to raise a white flag, and then yield.
 Unfortunately, no one did.

 I asked our boatman if it is safe to continue and he replied yes with a big smile on his face.
 That was a fighting spirit booster.
 “Bring us to Calaguas safe, Captain!”, I cheered in silence.